alejandroschuler/r4ds-courses/0-intro-plotting.md

 Geoms
 ===
 - Different geoms are configured to work with different aesthetics.
-- e.g. you can set the shape of a point, but you ca’t set the “shape” of a line.
+- e.g. you can set the shape of a point, but you can’t set the “shape” of a line.
 - On the other hand, you *can* set the "line type" of a line: